adalkiran/llama-nuts-and-bolts/docs/07-BFLOAT16-DATA-TYPE.md

 # **7. BFLOAT16 DATA TYPE**

-LLaMa 2 Pytorch model file contains tensors stored as 2-byte [BFloat16 (Brain Floating Point)](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) data type.<br>
+Llama 3.1 Pytorch model file contains tensors stored as 2-byte [BFloat16 (Brain Floating Point)](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) data type.<br>
 The Go language doesn't have neither BFloat16 nor float16 (2-byte floating point) primitive type.
 Because of this, we need to implement it ourselves.
 Even it had support for 16-bit floating point (float16), bfloat16 has some differences from standard float16.<br>
 At first draft of this project, an 3rd party BFloat16 Go library was used, but because of performance issues, to decrease cycle count, own implementation was done.
 >Implementation can be found in [src/dtype/bfloat16.go](../src/dtype/bfloat16.go) file.